SaturnTsen/EECS-498-007/README.md

 ### UMich EECS-498-007: Deep Learning for Computer Vision

-This is a personal repo for the UMich-EECS-498-007 course assignments and projects, during Dec 2024 - Jan 2025.

-This coursework is done by myself in my dormitory in [Ecole Polytechnique](https://www.polytechnique.edu/) during the wonderful Christmas holiday, and is not related to UMich EECS-498-007 course nor with Ecole Polytechnique.
+This repository contains my independent work on assignments and projects inspired by the publicly available materials of UMich EECS-498-007, completed during December 2024 - January 2025.
+All work was done personally in my dormitory at École Polytechnique over the Christmas holiday.

-This repo is not intended to be used for plagiarism or cheating purposes.
+This repository is not officially affiliated with the University of Michigan or École Polytechnique and is solely for personal learning and exploration.
+It is not intended for plagiarism or academic dishonesty.

 Special thanks to the University of Michigan for making this valuable resource available to the public, and to [CSDIY](https://csdiy.wiki/%E6%B7%B1%E5%BA%A6%E5%AD%A6%E4%B9%A0/EECS498-007/) for curating and organizing these resources, which helped me discover and access this course.

 @Credits: [EECS 498.007](https://web.eecs.umich.edu/~justincj/teaching/eecs498/WI2022/)

-For lecture notes, please visit [my personal blog](http://localhost:8086/blog/categories/)
+For additional lecture notes and insights, please visit [my personal blog](http://localhost:8086/blog/categories/)

 #### **Course Overview**
 EECS-498 is an undergraduate/graduate course focused on the fundamentals of computer vision and deep learning.
 The course covers a wide range of topics, including convolutional neural networks (CNNs), recurrent neural networks (RNNs), generative adversarial networks (GANs).
 The assignments and projects are implemented **from scratch** using PyTorch.